 From climate change to diversity to good governance practices, investors of all types are beginning to consider the outcomes of their investments.
 Increasingly, they are interested in aligning their investments with their interests related to environmental and social impacts, compelling asset managers and pension funds to improve portfolio reporting.

 Sustainalytics’ Impact Metrics is a set of company-level metrics that help pension funds and asset managers use the globally recognized Sustainable Development Goals (SDGs) and other impact themes to analyze and report on the environmental and social impact of their portfolio investments.

 Impact Metrics Set Encompasses

 At the center of our Impact Metrics Solution is our Impact Framework, which includes six impact themes that align to one or more of the SDGs and encompass all potential environmental and social impacts related to a company’s activities.

-Our dataset can be adapted and used within various sustainability, impact, or disclosure frameworks.
+Our granular metrics dataset can be tailored and used across various sustainability, impact, or disclosure frameworks.

 A Single Market Standard

 Consistent approach to ESG assessments across the investment spectrum.